hanford/add-deploy/README.md

 # add-deploy

-Generate the deploy / ci boilerplate for node apps
+Generate the deploy script / circle.yml boilerplate for node apps with an optional heroku failover

 ## Install